Trip1eLift/docker-hot-reload-template/README.md

 ### gcc of c lang as an example

-It's [Dockerfile](./gcc/Dockerfile) starts with Node so Nodemon can be easily installed for hot-reload.
+Its [Dockerfile](./gcc/Dockerfile) starts with Node so Nodemon can be easily installed for hot-reload.
 The environment only comes with `musl-dev` of std libraries.
 Add `RUN apk add <some package>` to Dockerfile if you need more c packages.

 Copy the `gcc/` folder with everything inside.